troywilsonsportsscience/troywilsonsportsscience.github.io/_pages/services.md

 - **For Organizations:** Creates consistent training standards across groups and supports long-term athlete development.

 **What you get**
-- Customized strength and conditioning programs.
+- A structured training plan aligned to sport demands and the current season phase.
-- Clear training targets for each phase of the season.
+- Clear weekly priorities and progression targets.
-- Regular check-ins and adjustments based on progress.
+- Ongoing adjustments informed by performance and readiness indicators.
-- Support for return-to-train and general physical preparation needs.
+- Return-to-training structure when needed, with defined checkpoints.

 ---

 ### Sport Science Projects & Analytics

 Turning performance data into clear answers that support better coaching and planning.
+These projects are **designed to answer** specific performance or planning questions, **not to generate more data.**

 **Who this helps**
 - **For Coaches:** Turns testing and game data into simple takeaways you can act on, without needing to “do the stats” yourself.